modm-io/modm/src/modm/board/module.md

 ## Programming

-Most development boards have a programmer on-board and the BSPs are configured to use them automatically.
+Most development boards have a debug probe on-board and the BSPs are configured to use them automatically.

-However, for development boards without a programmer on-board, you need to use your own and *specify* which one you're using.
+However, for development boards without a debug probe, you need to use an external debug probe (like an STLinkv3) and *specify* which one you're using.
 For simple configuration, adding a collector is enough:

 ```xml
 <library>